Degea-AB/DegeaAutopilotScripts/README.md

 Script to retrieve machine hash from OOBE

 # How to run this script
-- Requires USB stick
+- Requires USB stick.
 - Freshly installed PC.
+Can be run from inside Windows, but requires administrator privileges.

 </br>
 Download the files as ZIP, extract the files and place the Get-HashForAutopilotOOBE.ps1 file on your USB stick.